South Fork Trinity River: Watershed

 The river and its tributaries drain 980 mi2 in Trinity County in the south and Humboldt County and Trinity County in the north and comprising 34 percent of the 2853 mi2 Trinity River watershed.
 The Hayfork Creek sub-watershed contains 379 mi2, or 38 percent of the entire South Fork Trinity watershed.
 Most of the watershed lies on public lands (79 percent), while for Hayfork Creek, 78 percent of its watershed lies on public lands.
 With the Yolla Bolly Mountains in the south and the Klamath Mountains in the north, the topography of the South Fork Trinity's watershed is dissected by deep gorges and valleys separated by narrow ridges.
 The South Fork is the longest undammed National Wild and Scenic River in California.
 (The Eel River, also a Wild and Scenic River, is over twice as long, but is dammed near its headwaters.
 The Smith River drains a greater area but is much shorter.)

 While along the length of the South Fork itself there is little human development, it receives agricultural pollutants from Hayfork Creek, whose valley contains over 52000 acre of ranchlands and farmlands.
 In fact, there have been sightings of frequent fish kills in Hayfork Creek and it is said to have "severe water quality problems in the summer".

-Diversions off Hayfork Creek have only furthered the pollution problem by concentrating it.
-Logging and road-building are the two primary negative factors affecting the South Fork mainstem.
+Diversions off Hayfork Creek have only furthered the pollution problem by concentrating it. pollutants from marijuana farms and diversions are the two primary negative factors affecting the South Fork mainstem.
 Clearing hillsides has accelerated erosion, clouding the water and causing difficulties for steelhead trout and chinook salmon, which once spawned in the river in prodigious numbers.
-Although logging has mostly ceased since the designation of the national forest, the landscape has not yet fully recovered from its impacts.

 Much of the South Fork Trinity River's watershed is the Shasta-Trinity National Forest, which covers most of the mountainous areas in the southern and central part of the watershed, and the Six Rivers National Forest, which covers most of the northern third of the basin.
 Nearly the entire length of the South Fork above the Hayfork Creek confluence is inside the Shasta-Trinity National Forest, while below the confluence, national forest lands peter out into privately owned land and the river then enters Six Rivers National Forest.
 Most of the upper and lower Hayfork Creek reaches also are in the Shasta-Trinity forest, while a large amount of private land surrounds its middle reach in Hayfork Valley and the town of Hayfork.
 Throughout nearly the entire watershed, there are sporadic patches of private lands and Bureau of Land Management-owned lands.